LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Related Work

-Despite rich work on human SMMs and on LLM annotation in isolation, no prior work evaluates LLMs’ ability to infer mental states in team-based dialogues.
-Overall, given that SMMs are useful for human teams, that humans are able to build and update their mental annotations of other team members through dialogues, and that there is an increasing interest in mixed-initiative human-AI teams, the question addressed in this paper is timely -- to our knowledge there is no other work that investigates the ability of LLMs to make mental state inferences from task-based dialogues and compares them to human annotation performance.
+Despite rich work on human SMMs and on LLM mental state inference in isolation, no prior work evaluates LLMs' ability to infer mental states in team-based dialogues.
+Overall, given that SMMs are useful for human teams, that humans are able to build and update their mental models of other team members through dialogues, and that there is an increasing interest in mixed-initiative human-AI teams, the question addressed in this paper is timely -- to our knowledge there is no other work that investigates the ability of LLMs to make mental state inferences from task-based dialogues and compares them to human trace generation performance.